reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 - https://t.me/androidryukimodsdiscussions/27160

 ## Requirements
-- Android 6 until 12
+- Android 6 and up
-- Not in Lineage based ROM
+- NOT in any LineageOS nor CyanogenMod based ROM
 - Magisk Installed

 ## Installation Guide